hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

     + represent memories w/ a content-addressable memory
     + access an item by just knowing part of its content
       + set the states of some neurons in the net
-      + randonly put the other neurons in random states
+      + randomly put the other neurons in random states
       + apply the binary threshold rule w/ a bit of luck
       + fill up that memory to be some stored item you know about
     + biological property: robust against hardware damage
     + psychological point of view: like reconstructing a dinosaur from a few bones
       + knowing something about how the bones are meant to fit together
       + the weight in the net provides infomation about how states of neurons fit together
-      + given the states of a few neurons $\immplies$ fill out the whole state to recover a whole memory
+      + given the states of a few neurons $\implies$ fill out the whole state to recover a whole memory

 + Storing memories in a Hopefield net
   + with activities of $1$ and $-1$